 Yes, what about food?
 A question which had not occurred to me before going to Spain and France to start my first Camino.
-I have had the pleasure of traveling in Spain and France on numerous occasions before and I love their food.
-Compared to the usual British cuisine I find it more tasty.
+I have had the pleasure of travelling in Spain and France on numerous occasions before and I love their food.
+Compared to the usual British cuisine I find it tastier.

 All that said, the food along the Camino is was not what I had become used to or expected in Paris or Madrid.

 During the first two weeks, I ate out every night.
 In every town and village along the way, you will see the option of the pilgrim’s menu.
 It is stated as three courses normally.
 However, the three are not like you would expect in your local restaurant.
 The starter is normally a small bowl pasta or if you are lucky a salad.
 I hope you like chicken.
 The main course of the menu was nearly always chicken – I did get a bit tired of it.
 The third course is normally fruit or yoghurt.
 When I say fruit I mean an apple or an orange put down in front of you.